MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 With a Microsoft SQL server or Azure SQL connector, your organization can discover and index data from an on-premises SQL Server database or a database hosted in your Azure SQL instance in the cloud.
 The connector indexes specified content into Microsoft Search.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Microsoft SQL server or Azure SQL connector.
-It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.
+It supplements the general instructions provided in the [Set up your Graph connector](https://docs.microsoft.com/en-us/microsoftsearch/configure-connector) article.
+If you have not already done so, read the entire Set up your Graph connector article to understand the general setup process.

+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Microsoft SQL server and Azure SQL connectors.
+This article also includes information about Limitations for Microsoft SQL server and Azure SQL connector.

 ## Install the Graph connector agent (required for on-premises Microsoft SQL server connector only)
 In order to access your on-premises third-party data, you must install and configure the Graph connector agent.
 See [Install the Graph connector agent](on-prem-agent.md) to learn more.

 ## Register an app (for Azure SQL connector only)
 For Azure SQL connector, you must register an app in Azure Active Directory to allow Microsoft Search app to access data for indexing.
 To learn more about registering an app, refer Microsoft Graph documentation on how to [register an app](https://docs.microsoft.com/graph/auth-register-app-v2).

 After completing the app registration and taking note of the app name, application (client) ID and tenant ID, you need to [generate a new client secret](https://docs.microsoft.com/azure/healthcare-apis/register-confidential-azure-ad-client-app#application-secret).
 The client secret will only be displayed once.
 Remember to note & store the client secret securely.
 Use the client ID and client secret while configuring a new connection in Microsoft Search.